Miguel Marriaga (boxer)

-Miguel Ángel Marriaga (born 31 October 1986) is a Colombian professional boxer who became the WBC Continental Americas champion in his twelfth match.
+Miguel Ángel Marriaga (born 31 October 1986) is a Colombian professional boxer who has challenged for major world titles on three occasions.

-Marriaga challenged for major world titles on three occasions.
-In June 2015 he dropped a unanimous 12-round decision against Nicholas Walters for the WBA (Super) featherweight title.
-In April 2017 he suffered the defeat by UD against Óscar Valdez for the WBO featherweight belt.
-In August 2017 he challenged for the WBO junior lightweight belt against Vasiliy Lomachenko but lost via a seventh-round retirement.
-Between his first and second title attempts, he won the vacant NABO featherweight title.
+On 13 June 2015, he lost by unanimous decision against Nicholas Walters for the WBA (Super) featherweight title.
+On 22 April 2017, Marriaga suffered the defeat by unanimous decision against Óscar Valdez for the WBO featherweight belt.
+On 5 August 2017 he challenged for the WBO junior-lightweight belt against Vasiliy Lomachenko but lost via a seventh-round retirement.
+Between his first and second title attempts, Marriaga won the vacant NABO featherweight title.